 What's new in PHP 8.3

-PHP 8.3 will be released on November 23, 2023; it has improvements to readonly classes, the new json_validate()
+PHP 8.3 is released on November 23, 2023; it has improvements to readonly classes, the new json_validate()

 function, additions to the recently added Randomizer